ClaireSmid/Model-based_Model-free_Developmental/README.md

 ## Task
 The current task was based on the format from Kool et al. 2016 and Kool et al. 2017.
 Stimuli for this task has been developed and shared previously by the authors of 'From Creatures of Habit to goal-directed learners' by Decker et al. 2016: https://pubmed.ncbi.nlm.nih.gov/27084852/

+## Data
+The data for the 114 children and 24 adults is included in the 'data' folder.

 ## Analysis